EliLauwers/assignment1/assignment1_report.md

 ## 5.5 Customer pairs

-Give all possible couples of registrations that were done by the same person (i.e. the table that is returned by your query should contain rows consisting of two registrations that were conducted by the same person).
+**Question**: Give all possible couples of registrations that were done by the same person (i.e. the table that is returned by your query should contain rows consisting of two registrations that were conducted by the same person).
 Be aware of the fact that no rows may be present in your result that contain two identical registrations (i.e. same person, car, begin date and end date)!
 In order to prevent this, the value in column period\_begin of the first registration should be chronologically strict before the value in column period\_begin of the second registration.
 However, if this value is the same for the two registrations, the value in column license\_plate of the first registration should come alphabetically strict before the value in column license\_plate of the second registration.

+**Answer**:

 ``` sql
 SELECT r1.email,